A man writing on a notebook

 The engine vibration will whoosh the clothes around like a washing machine.

-• Do this again to rinse off the detergent with fresh water.
+• Do this again by rinsing off the detergent with fresh water.

 • Hand wring excess water from the clothes and hang dry them with a clothesline strung around a built-in awning or between your van and some trees.

-Do not hang your wet clothes in the van – this may lead to condensation and harmful mold.
+Do not hang your wet clothes in the van: This can lead to condensation and harmful mold.

-The solar shower mentioned above can also be used as a dry bag to wash small items of clothing, such as a top or underwear.
-Put your dirty top into the bag with warm water, shake it hard to loosen the dirt, then rinse the clothes in clean water and hang them up to dry.
+The solar shower mentioned above can also be used as a dry bag to wash small clothing items, such as a top or underwear.
+Put your dirty top into the bag with warm water, shake it hard to loosen the dirt, rinse the clothes in clean water and hang them up to dry.

 Insulation and ventilation for your van

-Similarly, to insulate a car, you can use reflective window coverings or films to minimize heat from the sun.
+Similarly, you can use reflective window coverings or films to insulate your vehicle to minimize sun heat.
 These should have one white side and one black side.
 Put up the black side during winter to soak up the sun’s rays.
 Flip it around during summer to reflect the heat off your van.
-Use a reflective windshield sunshade for when camping under direct sunlight.
+Use a reflective windshield sunshade when camping under direct sunlight.

 Many van dwellers consider a ceiling fan a must-have.
-It minimizes condensation, prevents mold, and keeps a cool temperature inside during hot summer days.
-You can also choose a white van over a black van when planning to stay in hot places throughout the year.
+It minimizes condensation, prevents mold, and keeps the interior cool during hot summer days.
+When planning to stay in hot places throughout the year, you can also choose a white van over a black van.

-The cheapest insulation materials are foam boards.
-Make sure to fill air gaps in between boards with spray foam or 3M Thinsulate to prevent moisture build-up.
-3M Thinsulate or Havelock Wool are better choices if you have the budget for it.
+Foam boards are the cheapest insulation materials.
+To prevent moisture build-up, fill air gaps between boards with spray foam.
+If you have the budget for it, 3M Thinsulate or Havelock Wool are better choices.
 Also, cover your windows and floor with these materials for soundproofing.

 Internet connection for your van